Zenlytic/zenlytic-docs/docs/4_embedding/3_signed_embedding.md

 To dynamically change the database chosen in the query, you can set the `zenlytic_connection_database` user attribute.
 See additional docs on the behavior of this attribute [here](../3_zenlytic_ui/9_user_attributes.md#zenlytic_connection_database).

+To dynamically change the connection chosen in the query, you can set the `zenlytic_connection_name` user attribute.
+See additional docs on the behavior of this attribute [here](../3_zenlytic_ui/9_user_attributes.md#zenlytic_connection_name).

+Note: You cannot set both of these properties at the same time.

 ### **Communication**